-Q: We’re wondering when the word “dick” came to mean a stupid or obnoxious person, as in, “Don’t be such a dick.”
+Q: We’re wondering when the word “dick” (slang for the sexual organ) came to mean a stupid or obnoxious person, as in, “Don’t be such a dick.”

 A: First things first.
 The term “dick” has been a euphemism for the penis since at least as far back as the 19th century.